 - Make sure the landing page is pleasing and easy to read.

-- Tell things briefly, be concise and clear with your words.
+- Tell things briefly, and be concise and clear with your words.

 - Tell them exactly why they should give you their email address